Sunshine around the clock.

-A powerful storage solution from IBC SOLAR makes more out of your photovoltaic system.
-This creates the conditions to have access to solar power around the clock - and not just when the sun is shining.
+A powerful storage solution from IBC SOLAR makes more out of the photovoltaic system.
+This means that solar power is available around the clock - not just when the sun is shining.
+For more independence, even from rising electricity prices.

-Our portfolio includes storage systems tailored to a wide range of requirements and sizes, from single-family homes to multi-party buildings.
+Our portfolio includes storage systems that are tailored to a wide range of requirements and sizes, from single-family homes to commercial enterprises.
+With the products of our partners SMA, BYD, LG Energy Solutions, Sungrow and Enphase, we create the right solution for every solar system.

 Solar battery - what is it actually?